Table of Contents

 At the end of each semester, students have two or three study days during which no classes are scheduled.
 While student employees may choose to work during these days, it is not required.
 Students should contact their supervisor to discuss expectations regarding work on these days.

 Student employees are eligible for sick time at an accrual rate of one hour for each 30 hours paid (.0334 hours per compensated hour).
+Student employees begin accruing on their start date and can begin using accrued time after 90 days of employment.
+Earned, unused sick time carries over year to year.
 A maximum of 48 hours of sick time may be accrued per calendar year.
 Up to 80 hours of sick time may be carried over from year to year.

 Student employees will have access to their accruals via TimeClock Plus.